apache/druid/docs/release-info/migr-ansi-sql-null.md

     However, it means that your existing queries should operate as if Druid were in legacy mode.
     If you do not care about preserving null values, this is a good option for you.
 * Update your SQL queries to handle the new behavior at query time.
-    This means you preserve the incoming data with nulls in tact.
+    This means you preserve the incoming data with nulls intact.
     However, you must rewrite any affected client-side queries.
     If you may want to convert to SQL-compliant behavior in the future, or if you have a requirement to preserve null values, choose this option.